Back when I first took the bar exam in 2013—

 People write me every year and ask why they’re stuck, but the answer is already in front of them.

 I learned my lesson the hard way.
-I got burned by my foolish overreliance on getting ready to get ready.
+I got burned by my overreliance on getting ready to get ready.
 Here’s what I wrote to myself on July 22, 2013:

 “My biggest worry at this point is the upcoming bar exam.
 I will never feel optimized, but I can focus on practice now that I’ve built foundation of theoretical knowledge the past 2 months.”

-Just WHAT were you thinking, Past Brian…
+Just WTF were you thinking, Past Brian…

 Making mistakes is normal, and it’s better to make them sooner rather than later… If not now, if not a week before the exam, then before your next attempt.